ai-horizon-rd/ai-accelerator/README.md

 ### 6. Configure Environment Variables

-Set the required environment variables in the Azure portal for both the Function App and Static Web App:
+Set the required environment variables in the Azure portal for the Function App:

 - `AZURE_OPENAI_ENDPOINT`
 - `AZURE_OPENAI_API_VERSION`